yaleh/docker-volume-backup/README.md

     -m, --composes <composes>        Composes to backup, separated by comma -d, --destination <destination>  Destination to backup to --all-volumes                    Backup all volumes
+    --all-networks                   Backup all attachable networks
     --all-containers                 Backup volumes of all containers
     --all-composes                   Backup volumes of all composes
-    -nv, --no-volumes                Do not backup volumes
+    -nv, --no-volumes                Do not backup/restore volumes
-    -nn, --no-networks               Do not backup networks
+    -nn, --no-networks               Do not backup/restore networks
     -r, --restore                    Restore from backup
     -l, --list                       List volumes only, don't backup -h, --help                       Display help for command